-The short-term loans from associate amounting to €445,000 (2022: nil) is unsecured, interest free and repayable on demand.
+The short-term loans from associate amounting to €390,000 (2023: €445,000) are unsecured, interest free and repayable on demand.

-The short-term loans from a related party amounting to €600,000 (2022: €600,000) are unsecured, interest free and repayable on demand.
+The short-term loans from a related party amounting to €600,000 (2023: €600,000) are unsecured, interest free and repayable on demand.

-Non-current loans from other related parties represent advances made by way of shareholders' loans.
-These advances are unsecured, interest free, and not repayable within one year as they are earmarked for capitalisation, i.e. conversion into ordinary share capital.
+As at 31 December 2023, the Organisation's non-current loans from other related parties represented advances made by way of shareholder loans.
+These advances were unsecured, interest free, and not repayable within one year as they were earmarked for capitalisation, i.e. conversion into ordinary share capital.
+To this effect, during the current year, these advances increased to €2,000,000 and on 31 December 2024 the amounts were waived by way of irrevocable capital contributions and converted to a reserve (refer to Note 15).